If you’ve browsed any online forum for watches lately, you’ve likely come across a modded watch or two.

-If there is even the tiniest of gaps, it might lead to dropped or misplaced watch movement parts.
+If there are even the tiniest of gaps, it might lead to dropped or misplaced watch movement parts.
 They’re so tiny, to begin with, you certainly wouldn’t want to lose one, or you’ll be on the floor for hours, with your loupe (which we’ll talk about later) looking for the part on the ground.
 Not fun.

 Further, tweezers that are made of brass are typically a better idea than stainless steel for watch movements.